Avon and Somerset Police: Death of James Herbert

-The force has been strongly criticised over the death of James Herbert, who died aged 25 in police care.
+The force was criticised over the death in 2010 of James Herbert, who died aged 25 in police care.
 Herbert, who had mental health issues, was restrained and left wearing a winter coat alone in a hot police van during a 45-minute drive on a hot summer evening.
 At the police station, Herbert was unresponsive and was put naked into a police cell instead of being taken to hospital.
 Herbert went into cardiac arrest, and subsequently died.
 Deborah Coles of the charity Inquest said, "James was detained by the police for his safety.
 He should have been treated as a patient in need of medical care.
 Instead, he suffered a traumatic but entirely preventable death involving prolonged and brutal restraint."
 The police did not get mental health support for Herbert.
-It is claimed Avon and Somerset police have improved their procedures since the Herbert incident, but other police forces continue with previous practise.
+In 2017 it was reported that Avon and Somerset police had improved their procedures since the Herbert incident, while other police forces continued with previous practice.